siddhi-io/www/en/docs/docs/query-guide.md

 **Example**

-Query to filter `TempStream` stream events, having `roomNo` within the range of 100-210 and temperature greater than 40 degrees, and insert them into `HighTempStream` stream.
+Query to filter `TempStream` stream events, having `roomNo` within the range of 100-210 and temperature greater than 40 degrees, and insert the filtered results into `HighTempStream` stream.

 ```sql
 from TempStream[(roomNo >= 100 and roomNo < 210) and temp > 40]